Learn How to Make a Balcony Garden in this informative article, if you have a balcony and you’re planning to grow plants

-Make a balcony garden in your urban dwelling, a balcony garden can arouse admiration if you decorate it in the right way.
+A balcony garden can arouse admiration if you decorate it the right way.
 The possibilities are endless – from the cultivation of ornamental plants to growing vegetables, herbs and fruits.

 Also Read: Balcony Vegetable Garden

-If you want to make a well planned and perfect balcony garden then it is important to first chalk out a plan on paper.
+If you want to make a well planned and perfect balcony garden, then it is important to first chalk out a plan on paper.
 Ask yourself what your requirements are and how you want to make it.
-What type of plants you want to grow?
-Your balcony is sunny or shady and what is the size of it?
+What type of plants do you want to grow?
+Your balcony is either sunny or shady and what is the size of it?

 Measure your balcony’s length, width, and height and draw it on paper in scale.
 This will make easier to arrange various items such as furniture, large and free-standing containers and boxes if you have a plan.

 East and West Facing Balcony

-In east and west facing balconies, many plants grow well (ornamental species, some vegetables, fruits and herbs).
-But during winter, you will need to carefully protect perennial plants growing in large containers.
+In east and west facing balconies, many plants grow well (ornamental species, some vegetables, fruits, and herbs).
+But during winter, you will need to protect perennial plants growing in large containers carefully.
 Strong easterly winds can cause a lot of damage, especially on plants grown in containers.

 North and South Facing Balcony

-If you have a shady balcony you should choose plants carefully.
-Before buying plants do research on plants or ask in a nursery for shady plants.
-Plants should not be planted too densely to avoid a risk of fungal diseases.
+If you have a shady balcony, choose plants carefully.
+Before buying plants research for what grows best in low sunlight or ask in a nursery for shade-loving plants.
+Check out these edible plants that grow in shade.

-On a sunny balcony, you can sun lovers like geraniums, verbena, roses.
-Plants sensitive to drought and species of ornamental leaves are difficult to grow.
+On a sunny balcony, you can grow anything, sun lovers like geraniums, verbena, roses are easiest to grow.
+However, plants species of ornamental leaves are difficult to grow.
 Check out these common balcony gardening problems and how to solve them.

 Also Read: The Best Sun-Loving Plants for Containers

 - Plants grown in containers require more care than those growing on the ground.
 You should fertilize and water them regularly.

 - Watering should be done in the morning and according to the plants’ watering requirement.

-- Grow sun-loving plants in the planters installed at the windows and railings.
+- Grow sun-loving plants in the planters installed on the windows and railings.

 Read more Balcony Garden Tips here.

 Containers used in balcony should not only be practical, but decorative too.
-Each pot must have enough hole in the bottom to allow sufficient drainage of water.
+A pot must have enough hole in the bottom to allow sufficient drainage of water.